VRLAB-HSKL/AVRRadialMenu/README.md

 Functions and methods can be bound to the cubes, which makes it possible to control various aspects of an application using only the menu.

-//Bild einfaches 2D-Radial Menu

 ### 1.1 Background
 Radial menus are a well-known and simple way of providing users of an application with a menu.
 Since 3D applications often offer various options to customize or control the application, it makes sense to make them accessible in such a way that a user can access them quickly and as intuitively as possible.
 This gave rise to the motivation to develop a radial menu for 3D applications.
 Care is taken to ensure that the resulting menu can be integrated as universally as possible into different applications, i.e. that various options are available for positioning or operating the menu.

 The project is based on the concept of the Command and Control Cube (CCC), a cube consisting of several levels whose individual levels are shown or hidden depending on the position of the controller.
 For details of how the CCC works, please refer to the book [VR Kompakt](https://link.springer.com/book/10.1007/978-3-658-41245-6) by Professor Manfred Brill.
 In his book, he explains the concept and implementation of the CCC, which we will build on here.
 For this reason, we also refer to the corresponding repository for the book for a basic understanding of the project.
-In diesem kann der [Code des CCC](https://github.com/MBrill/VRKompakt/tree/main/Unity/VR/VRKVIU/SystemControl/CommandControlCube) eingesehen werden.
+The [Code of the CCC](https://github.com/MBrill/VRKompakt/tree/main/Unity/VR/VRKVIU/SystemControl/CommandControlCube) can be viewed here.

 <div align="center" width="100%"><img src="Documents/RadialMenu.gif" /></div>